To learn different Kubectl Plugins via Krew Plugin Manager

 kubectl config view

-In this hands-on lab, we saw about krew and explored different kubectl plugins with krew.
+In this blog, we saw about krew and explored different kubectl plugins with krew.